+As the observational data of the EHT collaboration for $Sgr.
+A ^ *$ places some constraints on the shadow radius \cite{vagnozzi2022horizon,uniyal2023probing}, we can investigate the probable limits for the NC parameter.
+For this purpose, the shadow radius with respect to $\Theta$ is plotted in Fig. \ref{fig:constraints} for $M = 1$.
+According to two intervals of $4.55\lesssim R_{sh} \lesssim 5.22$ ($1 \sigma$) and $<4.55\lesssim R_{sh}\lesssim 5.56$ ($2 \sigma$) \cite{vagnozzi2022horizon}, shown with dotted and dashed line in Fig. \ref{fig:constraints}.
+We can observe that the shadow radius is always consistent with the EHT observations, specifically for $1 \sigma$, which means that the size of $Sgr A^*$ ’s shadow does not place meaningful constraints on the NC parameter. \\

-It is evident that the shadow radius demonstrates a reduction as the non-commutative parameter increases, proving that $\Theta$ has a strong effect on the black hole shadow size.\\ Furthermore, the influence of the non-commutative parameter on the null geodesic curves is in our interest.
-By solving the Eq. \ref{rdot} numerically, we verify the change of light trajectories for $M = 0.5$ and different values of the non-commutative parameter in the Fig. \ref{fig:Geo}.
+Furthermore, the influence of the non-commutative parameter on the null geodesic curves is in our interest.
+By solving the Eq. \ref{rdot} numerically, we verify the change of light trajectories for $M = 0.5$ and different values of the non-commutative parameter in Fig. \ref{fig:Geo}.
 In the figures, we have a black disk that denotes the limit of the event horizon, the internal red dotted circle is the photonic radius, and the external green dotted circle is the shadow radius.
 Therefore, it is evident that the non-commutative parameter decreases the deflection effect of the black hole on the light beams.
 The black hole has a weaker influence on the light trajectory for bigger values of $\Theta$.